splashley/wayfair-price-tracker/README.md

 ## Lessons Learned:
 - Used Knex.js (with SQLite3) for the first time to create schemas,
 - Because I used SQLite3, I had to relearn a bit of SQL.
+- Learned a bit about relational databases, specially about primary and foreign keys.
 - Refactoring an old project was a good learning experience.
 Reviewing how I previously coded vs how I coded in the present with greater knowledge was an insightful experience.
 It showcases how much you've grown as a developer.
 - Developed a deeper understanding of The Map() object and incorporated it into my project.